 “Wesley shares the same ideals I do.
-He is all for fiscal responsibility, job creation, and lowering taxes, which is absolutely NOT what is happening in Raleigh right now.”
+He is all for fiscal responsibility, job creation, and lowering taxes.”
 Jim Mozingo

-North Carolina has earned the unfortunate nickname of “Highest Taxed State in the Southeast.”
+When I took office back in North Carolina had earned the unfortunate nickname of “Highest Taxed State in the Southeast.”

-Did you know that your current legislators in Raleigh voted to spend $25 million on a pier in Nags Head?
+Did you know that past administrations in Raleigh voted to spend $25 million on a pier in Nags Head?
 Or that they voted to increase North Carolina debt by $1 billion dollars?
-And this was done while North Carolina is facing the worst recession since the Great Depression.
-Raleigh is out of touch with the concerns of every day citizens.
-Pet projects continue to get funded while cuts in important areas like education are made.
-And if there isn’t enough money to cover it all, they just raise taxes…year after year.
-We have to stop this foolish spending, and do what every other North Carolinian has to do—live within our means.
+All this was done while North Carolina was facing the worst recession since the Great Depression.
+Raleigh was out of touch with the concerns of every day citizens.
+Raising to fund pet projects is not the answer for the people.